Polydymite: Paragenesis

 Polydymite is formed by oxidisation of primary sulfide assemblages in nickel sulfide mineralisation.
 The process of formation involves oxidation of Ni2+ and Fe2+ which is contained within the primary pentlandite-pyrrhotite-pyrite assemblage.

-Continued oxidation of polydymite leads to replacement by goethite and formation of a gossanous boxwork, with nickel tending to remain as impurities within the goethite or hematite, or rarely as carbonate minerals.
+Continued oxidation of polydymite leads to replacement by goethite and formation of a gossaniferous boxwork, with nickel tending to remain as impurities within the goethite or hematite, or rarely as carbonate minerals.

 Occurrence

 Polydymite is reported widely from the oxidised regolith above primary nickel sulfide ore systems worldwide.
 It is less common than related violarite, due to the high iron content of most primary sulfides.

 Economic importance

 Polydymite is an important transitional ore in many nickel sulfide mines, as it has increased nickel tenor (Ni% as a total of sulfide) and occupies a position within the mineralised profile where it must be extracted to pay for development down to the more valuable primary (hypogene) mineralisation.